rendro/countdown/Readme.md

 ## Uber simple setup

-To use the countdown plugin you need to load the current version of jQuery (testet with 1.7.2) and the javascript file of the plugin.
+To use the countdown plugin you need to load the current version of jQuery (tested with 1.7.2) and the javascript file of the plugin.
 Just add the following lines to the `head` of your website:

     <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js"></script>